3DStreet/3dstreet-assets-source/README.md

 This step-by-step video tutorial</a> by [@mwbeene](https://github.com/mwbeene) is perfect for any level of Blender experience (even beginners) to learn the 3DStreet model pipeline.
 It can also be useful for other web-based 3d apps outside of 3DStreet.

-## License
-Code base of this repo (`3dstreet-assets`) is licensed under the MIT License.
-Objects are licensed CC-BY-NC-SA (Creative Commons Non-Commercial Share Alike) unless otherwise noted.
-See the LICENSE file for details